Yadasupraneethkumar/-Credit-Risk-Analysis/README.md

 Dataset
 The dataset is sourced from Kaggle's Credit Risk dataset.

-Project Steps
-Data Collection

-Load the dataset from Kaggle.
-Data Cleaning and Preprocessing
+Data Acquisition

-Handling missing values, encode categorical variables, and ensure data consistency.
+Downloaded and imported data from the UCI Machine Learning Repository, ensuring the dataset's integrity.

-Exploratory Data Analysis (EDA)
+Data Understanding

-Visualizing key features and their relationships with credit risk.
+Analyzed dataset structure, identifying key financial features influencing credit risk.
-Feature Engineering

-Preparing features for modeling, including normalization and encoding.
-Predictive Modeling
+Data Transformation
+Converted categorical variables to numerical format using label encoding for effective model input.

+Data Normalization
+Standardized numerical features to ensure uniform scaling, enhancing model accuracy.

+Model Selection and Training
-Using a decision tree classifier to predict credit risk.
+Chose a decision tree classifier based on its interpretability and trained it with financial data.
-Model Evaluation

-Evaluating the model's performance using accuracy, precision, recall, and ROC-AUC.
+Validation and Tuning
+Used cross-validation to fine-tune model parameters, optimizing predictive performance.

-Results and Insights
+Interpretation of Results

-Summarization of findings and implications for financial risk management.
+Analyzed decision tree outputs to extract rules and insights on customer creditworthiness.